mikependon/RepoDB/RepoDb.Docs/development-experience.md

 ﻿# The Development Experience

-If you are to use RepoDb, the development experience is identical to both Entity Framework and Dapper ORMs.
+If you are to use RepoDb, your development experience will be identical to both Entity Framework and Dapper ORMs.
 But, it gives you the most attributes of micro-ORM (i.e: Direct, Performant, Efficient and etc).

 ### Entity Framework

-If you are using Entity Framework ORM, you tend to create a DbContext object first to inherit the entity-based operations (for a specific data model).
+If you are using Entity Framework ORM, you first create a DbContext object to inherit the entity-based operations for a specific data model.

+See the code snippets below.

 ```csharp
 public class DatabaseContext : DbContext